octobercms/docs/3.x/extend/system/controllers.md

 The October CMS backend implements an Model-View-Controller (MVC) pattern.
 This article describes how to develop backend controllers and how to configure controller behaviors.

 Each controller is represented with a PHP script which resides in the the **/controllers** subdirectory of a Plugin directory.
-Controller views are `.htm` files that reside in the controller view directory.
+Controller views are `.php` files that reside in the controller view directory.
 The controller view directory name matches the controller class name written in lowercase.
 The view directory can also contain controller configuration files.
 An example of a controller directory structure:

 ::: dir
 ├── plugins